Who's Behind Listverse?

 The Nazis used Article 48 to put through the Reichstag Fire Decree.
 Freedom of speech, freedom of the press, the right to assembly, and restraints on police investigations were all suspended until the Communists could be put under control.

 By using Article 48 for three years straight, the Social Democratic Party had already set a precedent.
-When the Nazis openly raided Communist Party offices and suppressed their publications, a lot of people didn’t see it as a loss of rights.
-They saw it as a political party finally taking charge and doing something to make Germany a better place to live.
+When the Nazis openly raided Communist Party offices and suppressed their publications, many people didn’t see it as a loss of rights.
+Instead, they saw it as a political party finally taking charge and doing something to make Germany a better place to live.

 The Germans held another election on March 5, 1933.
 This time, though, the Communist Party wasn’t allowed to participate.
-With one opposition party out of the way, the Nazis got a majority government.
+So, with one opposition party out of the way, the Nazis got a majority government.

 1 The Enabling Act